A classic card game with a Jersey twist:

 • Also called the Pine Barrens, this region of Southern New Jersey is one of the most unique ecosystems on the East Coast and is one of the largest areas of forest between Maine and the Everglades in Florida.
 In the Pinelands, you’ll find hundreds of varieties of plants, birds, and other animals.
 You might even find the Jersey Devil!

-• A lot of United States are known for their unique pizza styles, and New Jersey is no exception: Trenton style tomato pies are made in some of the oldest pizzerias in the country.
+• Nobody does pizza like New Jersey!
+Trenton style tomato pies are made in some of the oldest pizzerias in the country.

 • This processed meat, often enjoyed on a breakfast sandwich with egg and cheese, is a uniquely New Jersey treat made in Trenton.
 Depending on where you are in the state, you will see it listed on menus as either Taylor Ham or Pork Roll.
 We included both names on our cards!